superuser-blog/superuser/_posts/2020-08-11-python-metaprogramming-flask-google-cloud-functions.md

     else:
         return 'Hello World!'
 ```
-GCF a function which should be expecting a Flask's `request` object as a parameter.
+A cloud function should be expecting a Flask's `request` object as a parameter.
 This function will be accessible under `https://<some-domain>.com/hello_world`.
 The endpoint name is the same as the function name

 Now, of course, you won't have just one function and you would want to test/run these functions locally. **Since the injected `request` parameter is of flask, there needs to be a way to run this function with flask locally**